Shirlene (Busick) Van den Heuvel

 June 16, 1942-July 18, 2021

 Shirlene was born in Belmond Iowa on June 16, 1942.
 She was the sixth child of eleven, born to Dale and Alice (McMannus) Busick.
-Her father was a car mechanic and her mother a stay at home mother.
+Her father was a car mechanic and her mother styed at home to raise the children.

 She attended Belmond High School where her favorite subjects were Math and English.
 While in school, she earned extra money detasseling corn, working at her Aunt & Uncle's mink farm and babysitting the year around.

 In 1983, tragedy struck her family when her son Richard suddenly died while at Buena Vista College, in Storm Lake, Iowa from a heart ailment.
-Then again in 1989, when her husband Larry took his own life.
+Then again, in 1989, her husband Larry passed away.

 In 1993, while still at Iowa Mold Tooling, she met her present husband George Van den Heuvel who was Chief Engineer until 1995.
 They then moved to Michigan City, Indiana where her husband had accepted a new position as Liaison Engineer for Sullair (a manufacturer of screw compressors).
 As liaison engineer he took many trips to France and sometimes took Shirlene with him to France and Belgium.
 (These trips were a lot of fun because George speaks fluent French).